Each has its strengths and weaknesses, and each certainly has its particularities.

 The nuance is that it can require slightly more specialized software – many general NetFlow collectors can also handle NetStream and other variants, but they may also miss out on some of the smaller or more nuanced aspects of the slightly different versions of implementation.

 As such, below is a list of a handful of Netstream-friendly programs that do an excellent job gathering up and analyzing all the NetStream data it can provide in order to offer you all the same sort of functionality as any other NetFlow or sFlow option!

 Whether you're troubleshooting or monitoring routers, determining scalability or expansion needs, performing general maintenance, ferreting out problematic systems or devices, monitoring application performance, or a variety of other tasks, NetStream is what you need if you're running on Huawei devices!

-Here's the Best Netstream Analyzers of 2019:
+Here's the Best Netstream Analyzers of the current year:

 - SolarWinds NetStream Analyzer

 - Telco Manager TRAFip